What is Measles?

 - Follow public health updates.
 Check the South Carolina Department of Health and Environmental Control (DHEC) website for the latest alerts and exposure locations.

-When to Seek Immediate
+When to Seek Immediate Care

 For non-emergency needs, schedule a virtual visit first or follow your provider’s guidance for safe in-person care.